ianspehar99/ianspehar.github.io/_pages/about.md

 ***
 I am currently pursuing a Master's in Mechanical Engineering at Oregon State University, focusing on robotics.
 I’m passionate about using robotic technology to solve real-world problems and create a positive impact, especially in renewable energy and environmental sustainability.

-For my thests, I’m working with Dr. Richard Wirz on the use of robots in manufacturing plasma-resistant materials for advanced vacuum chambers.
+For my thesis, I’m working with Dr. Richard Wirz on the use of robots in manufacturing plasma-resistant materials for advanced vacuum chambers.
 This research supports fusion power development, contributing to the future of clean energy.

 I have a broad set of engineering skills, but I mostly love developing software for robot intelligence, finding creative ways to automate and solve complex challenges.
 I’m currently looking for a robotics internship for Summer 2025, where I can apply my skills, learn new things, and make meaningful contributions.